RJ-Hossan/OptiPulse/README.md

 # OptiPulse
 Comprehensive Machine Learning Solutions for Customer Analytics, Network Optimization, Predictive Maintenance, and Business Intelligence.

+It offers comprehensive machine learning solutions focused on customer analytics, network optimization, predictive maintenance, and business intelligence in the telecommunications sector.
+Users can clone the repository and run the application locally to engage with tools designed for anomaly detection in telecom data, covering data preparation, processing, model training, and visualization.
+The documentation provides detailed guidance on importing necessary libraries, setting up the working directory, loading datasets, and the entire workflow for identifying and visualizing anomalies.
+This project is a robust resource for telecom operators to enhance their network reliability and customer service through advanced analytics.

 **Clone the repo in your local machine**
 `git clone https://github.com/RJ-Hossan/OptiPulse.git`